wbhager/Python-Practice/FirstAIAgent/readme.md

-To-do: Establish n8n connection, begin constructing a bare-bones UI so that the user can interact with the agent, come up with idea for what I want my agent to be able to do, add a system prompt to the ai_response_generator file
+To-do: Begin constructing a bare-bones UI so that the user can interact with the agent, connect the ui to n8n and then connect n8n to my python backend, come up with idea for what I want my agent to be able to do, add a system prompt to the ai_response_generator file